-Elliot A. Hubbard - Group General Counsel
+Elliot Hubbard - Group General Counsel

-Elliot Hubbard is the Group General Counsel.
-Elliot is a former Corporate Associate Attorney at Conyers Dill & Pearman (Bermuda) and holds a Bachelor of Laws (LLB) Degree from the University of Kent, a Post Graduate Diploma in Legal Practice from BPP Professional Education and has been a practicing member of the Bermuda Bar Association since 2006.
+Elliot Hubbard is the Group General Counsel with overall responsibility for the Group's legal function.
+Elliot is a former Corporate Associate Attorney of Conyers Dill & Pearman (Bermuda) and holds a Bachelor of Laws (LLB) Degree from the University of Kent, a Post Graduate Diploma in Legal Practice from BPP Professional Education.
+He has been a practicing member of the Bermuda Bar Association since 2006 and joined the Group in his current role in 2014.
+Elliot is also a former Deputy Chairman of the Human Rights Commission of Bermuda and has experience with a variety of both contentious and non-contentious legal matters.
+With a particular focus on insurance, company and employment laws, Elliot has advised the Group on several mergers and acquisitions and has overall responsibility for and oversight of the Group's corporate governance framework.